em00k/NextBuild-Studio-Help/README.md

 Then select from the available options:
 - 1) Keywords Editor (jsonfiles/keywords.json)
-    - This is what will appear in the F1 help system.
 - 2) Constants Editor (jsonfiles/nextbuild_constants.json)
-    - These are what appear when you hover over a keyword in the editor.
 - 3) Snippets Editor (jsonfiles/nextbuild_snippets.json)
-    - These expand when you start typing a keyword in the editor.
 - 4) Copy to Live (copy_to_live.sh)